mgo-af/theme-vercel-root-route-prefix-repro/README.md

 ### What is this

-An extremely minimal Gatsby theme to demonstrate working with prefix-paths and root route redirects in Vercel.
+An extremely minimal Gatsby theme to demonstrate working with path aliasing and root route redirects in Vercel.

 ### Why